Language Boxes Grid

 The Local Law is set by local councils to address issues and protect the health and safety of the community.
 The laws within a Local Law address areas that are not well covered by State or Federal legislation.

-We are now seeking community feedback to inform the development of our new Local Law.
-This will provide us with a better understanding of any current and emerging issues and provide an opportunity for you to share your ideas to improve the local laws in Yarra.
+During the first stage of consultation, we sought community feedback to inform the development of our new Local Law.
+This was used to provide us with a better understanding of any current and emerging issues and provide an opportunity for our community to share their ideas on how we could improve the local laws in Yarra.

 What is the Local Law